loafoe/prometheus-envoy-exporter/README.md

 # prometheus-envoy-exporter

-Prometheus exporter for (near) Realtime Enphase Envoy-S Metered readouts
+Prometheus exporter for (near) Realtime Enphase Envoy-S Metered local readouts

 ## Disclaimer

 This exporter is not endorsed or approved by Enphase.
+Use at your own risk.

+## Compatibility

+The exporter is compatible with newer `D7.x` firmware versions only which uses long lived JWT and short lived sessionId based authentication.
+Support for older D5.x firmware is not available but should be trivial to add if there is a need.

-## Install
+## Installation

 Using Go 1.19 or newer